 - Pretty much every single odd situation or event in FLCL is at most a minor deal to the inhabitants of Mabase.
 Giant cloth iron-shaped factory that spouts smoke once every day?
 Must be good for the economy.
 TV-faced robot reading porn magazines at the convenience store?
 Gets a few odd looks.
 The cat ears sprouting from Naota's head get exposed to the rest of his classmates, magically transfer over to Ninamori, who then starts sprouting a giant robot from her head right in the classroom?
 Just another day in Mabase.
 Naota saves the city by using an electric guitar to bat a giant baseball-shaped bomb pitched by a hand-shaped robot satellite that falls from orbit?
 Well, that's worth offering Naota a bit of casual praise, but don't go overboard with it...

-- The inhabitants of superhero cities like Metropolis or Marvel New York tend to get pretty jaded about the constant supervillain attacks and what-not.
+- The inhabitants of superhero cities like Metropolis, Gotham, National City, Keystone City or Marvel New York tend to get pretty jaded about the constant supervillain attacks and whatnot.

 - In Blade, Blade beats up a vampire familiar dressed as a police officer in the middle of a crowded street.
 None of the passer bys seem to notice.